Back to Blog

 Coroot if your infrastructure is mostly Kubernetes, you want continuous observability with service maps, and you prefer open source.
 It’s also free to self-host, which matters if budget is the constraint.

-Try SuperTerminal free
+Try BitSentry Desktop free

 Tags

-SuperTerminal Dashboard Coroot comparison root cause analysis observability eBPF open source
+BitSentry Desktop Dashboard Coroot comparison root cause analysis observability eBPF open source